 We now propose to explain the present municipal system.
 Its growth we have seen.
 Its provisions are numerous, but well arranged.
-The great feature of the system is the incorwell arranged.
 The great feature of the system is the incorporation of municipal bodies.
 Each county, city, town, township and village is incorporated, and each has its council, which changes year by year.
 The powers of each are well defined, and the proper exercise of them is subject to the review of the superior courts of common law.
-Provision is made for the advancement of villages into towns, and of towns into cities, according to population.
+Provision is made for the advancement of villages into towns and of towns. made for the advancement of villages into towns, and of towns made for the advancement of villages into towns, and of towns into cities, according to population.
 So soon as a village contains three thousand inhabitants, it may be erected into a town; and so when a town contains 10,000 inhabitants it may be erected into a city.
-Towns townships and cities may, for the convenience of elections, be divided into wards, each ward electing one or more councillors or representatives in ward electing one or more councillors or representatives in the governing body.
+Towns townships and cities may, for the convenience of elections, be divided into wards, each ward electing one or more councillors or representatives in the governing body.
 Cities are for most purposes deemed counties, that is, of co-ordinate jurisdiction.
-Towns and villages are, in general, like townships, for some purposes, subject to the jurisdiction of counties, and entitled to representatives in the council of the county.
+Towns and vilcounties, that is, of co-ordinate jurisdiction, Towns and villages are, in general, like townships, for some purposes, subject to the jurisdiction of counties, and entitled to representatives in the council of the county.
 It is in the power of the council of any town entirely to withdraw itself from the jurisdiction of the county, and to become as independent of the county as any city.